rockymadden/gap/readme.md

 // Anytime a user clicks a link, internal or external, push the event.
 _gap.push(['_gapTrackLinkClicks']);

+// Track the maximum percentage of the page scrolled, should the percentage be greater than or equal to 25.
+_gap.push(['_gapTrackMaxScroll', 25]);

 (function() {
 	var gap = document.createElement('script');
 	gap.async = true;